Vidal Nuño: Arizona Diamondbacks

 On July 6, 2014, Nuño was traded to the Diamondbacks for pitcher Brandon McCarthy.
 Nuño pitched to a 3.74 ERA as a member of the Diamondbacks' starting rotation, but did not win a game in 14 starts, going 0–7 with the Diamondbacks and finishing the year with a win–loss record of 2–12 and a 4.56 ERA in 28 starts.
-Nuno began the 2015 season with the Reno Aces of the Class AAA Pacific Coast League.
+Nuno began the 2015 season with the Reno Aces of the Triple–A Pacific Coast League.
 He was promoted to the majors on May 11 and made one appearance before he was optioned to Reno on May 16.

 Seattle Mariners

 On June 3, 2015, the Diamondbacks traded Nuño and Mark Trumbo to the Seattle Mariners for catcher Welington Castillo, reliever Dominic Leone and prospects Gabby Guerrero and Jack Reinheimer.
-Nuño pitched to a 1-4 record with a 5.08 ERA in ten games started, and a 1.91 ERA in 25 appearances as a relief pitcher.
+Nuño pitched to a 1–4 record with a 5.08 ERA in ten games started, and a 1.91 ERA in 25 appearances as a relief pitcher.
 When he won a start on September 9, it was his first major league victory since June 27, 2014, and he broke a string of 44 appearances and 20 starts without a win; his 20-start winless streak had been tied for the longest active streak without a win in the major league's with Atlanta's Shelby Miller.